Developer(s) – Terrible Posture Games

 Tower of Guns is a Roguelike first-person shooter, with elements of many different games of its kind, including Doom and Borderlands.
-Expecting a simple run-of-the-mill shooter beforehand, I was pleasantly surprised to discover how excellent a game it is, giving testament to how far the indie movement has come since it’s recent establishment.
+Expecting a simple run-of-the-mill shooter beforehand, I was pleasantly surprised to discover how excellent a game it is, giving testament to how far the indie movement has come since its recent establishment.

 Graphics – 8/10

 Making use of cel-shaded visuals and robotic enemies, not only is the game conceptually interesting, but the developers have cleverly made it suitable for a wide demographic since there is no depiction of graphic violence.
-Whilst it could be argued that many of the different enemies are quite generic, the bosses are anything but that, ranging from robotic goats heads (a homage to the last boss in Doom II), from a room of spikes.
+Whilst it could be argued that many of the different enemies are quite generic, the bosses are anything but that, ranging from robotic goats heads (a homage to the last boss in Doom II), to a room of spikes.
 The only gripe I have with the visuals is that the developers rushed to render them since not only there are a fair few glitches, but when enough enemies appear on the screen at any one time, it can severely affect its frame rate.